mzohaibnasir/mlOps/README.md

 ● Run artifact: any file that is associated with an ML run ● Experiment metadata: information about an ML experiment like the source code used, the name of the user, etc.

+What’s experiment tracking?

+Experiment tracking is the process of keeping track of all the relevant information from an ML experiment, which includes:
+● Source code
+● Environment
+● Data
+● Model
+● Hyperparameters
+● Metrics

 """